CowboyPilot/ETCR5_VARA_TOOLS/README.md

 ## License

 These scripts are provided as-is for the amateur radio community.
 Use at your own risk.
+Many of them are based on scripts written by Gaston Gonzalez (The Tech Prepper).

 ## Credits